forkineye/PixelStick/README.md

-### NOTE:
-I doubt I'll do anymore develpoment on this project as my current focus is an ESP8266 based replacement which is here - https://github.com/forkineye/ESPixelStick
+### NOTE - I doubt I'll do anymore develpoment on this project as my current focus is an ESP8266 based replacement which is here - https://github.com/forkineye/ESPixelStick